 Logging is promoted by agencies and the timber industry as necessary for public safety and restoration.
 However, most logging on National Forests takes place in the backcountry, far from human communities.
-Logging in remote wildlands does not keep people safe.
+Logging in remote wildlands does not keep people safe from fires.
 Home hardening, working around homes and communities, and emergency preparedness are far more effective strategies for protecting people and communities.